 As uncomfortable as it was standing in the cold, I was still taken aback by the sheer creepiness of watching the moon slide in front of the sun – now with the binoculars and a “new” camera I had bought from a friend several years prior and was finally trying out.
 Unfortunately, as I would discover later, the photos I took were not going to work for a composite shot because my auto setting used different apertures and shutter speeds for each photo.
 The result is many images of different color and brightness, some fuzzy because of the light cirrus cover (despite nothing on the radar), and some blurry because of my wobbly tripod.

-But while the photography didn’t work out as I had expected, I wasn’t upset about having the experience, even though it was fundamentally different than a total eclipse.
-There were some similarities: the light still gets weird – almost like a desaturation of color and an increase of contrast – and the temperature starts to drop a little bit, but there is still nothing like staring agape with your own eyes at something that just shouldn’t be.
-And that didn’t really happen with the annular eclipse since I was looking through eclipse glasses, solar binoculars, or my camera the whole time, which lent a feeling of being one step removed from it.
-All that said, I am still thrilled that I got to see this especially weird event, but Christian said that’s the last one I’m dragging him to.
+But while the photography didn’t work out as I had expected, the experience of being there for it was the important part.
+There were still some similarities with a total eclipse: the light gets weird – almost like a desaturation of color and an increase of contrast, the temperature drops a little bit, and animals start behaving strangely.
+But because you can’t stare agape with your own naked eyes at something that just shouldn’t be (which can’t happen during an annular eclipse since you have to view it through eclipse glasses, solar binoculars, or a camera the whole time) there is a feeling of being one step removed from it.
+Nevertheless, I am still thrilled that I got to see this especially weird event, but Christian said that’s the last one I’m dragging him to.

 Epilogue

 One week after we saw the eclipse and Pando in Utah, we saw Trinity and the Very Large Array in New Mexico.
-As exhausted as we were, there was no question that we would spend some extra time in the car to see the VLA once we discovered that it was “only” two hours away.
+As exhausted as we were after spending the night in line outside White Sands Missile Range, there was no question that we would spend some extra time in the car to see the VLA once we discovered that it was “only” two hours away.
 I have a special place in my heart for any telescope, but I’m always excited when I’m able to visit important ones, such as Arecibo Observatory (once in high school and again with Christian the month before we got married), [7] and now this set of 27 radio telescopes in the middle of the desert.
 [8]

 Wiped out from our jam-packed, two-week, 3,000-mile road trip across four states, and after packing for our early flight home early the next morning, Christian and I crawled into bed with two cups of our very nice bourbon (which we had rescued on our way back out of White Sands) and started that movie, which was so inspirational for me in the ‘90s when my interests and intellect and perspectives were really starting to grow.
 Maybe there’s some confirmation bias in identifying all the connections with ‘90s nostalgia on this trip, or maybe there just are some really meaningful and amusing throughlines between my life now and when I was coming of age.
 Either way, this trip was a joy for me as I visited and revisited things that have shaped me as a person.